21 Ocean circulation

 \[ \begin{align} L_m = \newoverline{\left(\frac{2\pi}{k}\right)} = 2\pi\newoverline{k^{-1}}. \end{align} \]

-There are different ways to calculate the mean wave period:
+There are different ways of calculating the mean wave period:

 \[ \begin{align} T_{m,1} &= \frac{2\pi}{\newoverline{\sigma}},\\ T_{m,2} &= \frac{2\pi}{\sqrt{\newoverline{\sigma^2}}},\\ T_{m,-1} &= \newoverline{\left(\frac{2\pi}{\sigma}\right)} = 2\pi\newoverline{\sigma^{-1}}. \end{align} \]